mazenzeyad1/finlo/README.md

-# Clean Architecture Multi‑Bank Finance App
+# Finlo - Personal Finance App

-A full-stack scaffold for a finance dashboard that aggregates multiple bank connections.
+A full-stack application for managing your personal finances and bank connections.

 - **Backend:** NestJS 10, Prisma 5, PostgreSQL, Ports & Adapters architecture with provider stubs for Plaid/Flinks.
 - **Frontend:** Angular 18 (standalone components) compiled by Vite 5 with `@analogjs/vite-plugin-angular`.